grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-laravel-9-installation.md

 - You have purchased <a href="https://www.grocerycrud.com/enterprise" target="_blank">Grocery CRUD Enterprise</a> and
 you have access to <a href="https://www.grocerycrud.com/users/" rel="nofollow" target="_blank">Client's page</a>.
 - PHP 8 or later.
-- You've already installed Laravel 9 to your project.
+- You've already installed Laravel 9 to your project via composer.
 - You've already installed composer to your project and the vendor files by using the command `composer install`.

 ## Download Grocery CRUD zip file